petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 [_Continuous Analysis_](https://arxiv.org/abs/2411.02283),
 though I think the concept extends beyond analysis and into generating other artifacts like figures and publications.
-Therefore, here we will use the term
+Therefore, here I will use the term
 _Continuous Reproducibility_ (CR).

 In its less mature era,